g-1-repo/workflow/WARP.md

 - Feature branch workflow with PR automation
 - AI-powered commit and branch suggestions
 - Custom deployment targets via plugin system

+---

+**This workflow tool could easily be the backbone of a major development organization's release process.
+The combination of automation, error recovery, beautiful UX, and professional reliability makes it production-ready for any scale.**

+**Enjoy using your badass enterprise workflow system! 🔥**